isomerpages/nyp-sirs/_services/career-services/redeployment-pcp.md

 ---
-title: 'Redeployment PCP'
+title: Redeployment PCP
 permalink: /digital-programmes/redeployment-job-redesign-reskilling-pcp
-breadcrumb: 'Redeployment PCP'
+breadcrumb: Redeployment PCP
-third_nav_title: 'Career Services'
+third_nav_title: Career Services
 ---
 <img src="/images/images-2021/Services_Career Services_Job Redeployment PCP.jpg" style="width:100%;">

-<p>The Redeployment PCP for the retail industry aims to reskill at-risk employees into new roles arising from the on-going
+<p>The Redeployment CCP for the retail industry aims to reskill at-risk employees into new roles arising from the on-going
 enterprise transformation or strategic expansion.</p>

 <p>Through this programme, SIRS will provide advice and support participating companies to retain, reskill, and redeploy their existing employees to